 Commission Chairman Peter F. Murphy - Planning Commission

-Serving his 8th term on the Planning Commission, Peter F. Murphy was first appointed by the Board of Supervisors to represent the Springfield District in December 1982 upon a motion by then Supervisor Marie Travesky.
+Serving his 9th term on the Planning Commission, Peter F. Murphy, who received the prestigious Fairfax County Federation of Citizens Associations’ 2013 Citizen of the Year Award, was first appointed by the Board of Supervisors to represent the Springfield District in December 1982 upon a motion by then Supervisor Marie Travesky.

 Commissioner Murphy was the first elected chairman of the Northern Virginia Planning District Commission’s Council for Planning Commission Chairmen.

 Commissioner Murphy was appointed in June 2006 as an At-Large member of the Celebrate Fairfax, Inc., Board of Directors.
 He previously served six years on the Celebrate Fairfax Board of Directors and was elected Vice President for Planning and Administration and later Vice President for Programs.

 He is also a member The Old Guard Monument Campaign Leadership Council.

 In 2010, he was selected to serve on the Department of Defense 50th Anniversary of the Vietnam War Commemoration Commission.